-Visual perception is an important skill that must be developed during the first years of a child’s life.
+Visual perception is an essential skill that should be developed during the early years of a child’s life.

-Here’s what it means, why it is so important for learning, and 12 simple activities to build it.
+Here’s what it means, why it’s so important for learning, and 12 simple activities to help develop it.

 What is Visual Perception?